 The switching frequency of the device can be selected by connecting a resistor (R{FSEL}) between the SYNC/ FSEL pin and AGND.
 The frequency options and their corresponding programming resistors are listed in \pm 7-1.
-It is required to use a 1% tolerance resistor or better.
+Use a 1% tolerance resistor or better.